 You just ran 13.1 miles — what are you going to do next?
 The answer: recover.
 The recovery period after a half marathon is just as important as the preparation, and the week following the big race can be extremely important to your overall health.
 With ample amounts of rest, proper hydration and light exercise, you should achieve a smooth recovery.

 Half marathon recovery week begins the moment you cross the finish line on race day.
-The most important thing to remember during this time is: hydrate, hydrate, hydrate.
+The most important thing to remember during this time is to hydrate, hydrate, hydrate.
 Consume beverages that contain electrolytes because your body will most likely be deficient in them.
-Be sure to get plenty of rest and abstain from any kind of exercise.
-Post-race and day one are all about hydration and rest.

 Continue to get plenty of rest on days two and three, and allow your body to take a break from exercise.
 Your muscles need adequate time to rest and recover from the physical exertion of running more than 13 miles.
 Continue to hydrate, and make sure you are eating well-balanced meals that contain plenty of fiber and protein.
 This period is all about replenishing lost stores of vitamins and nutrients and continuing to allow your muscles to rest.

 Days Four and Five

 Beginning on day four, start to engage in light exercise that promotes blood flow to your legs.
 Cross-training is recommended because it can encourage the use of muscles that you haven't been using while running.
 Yoga is also a good choice because it encourages stretching and flexibility.